 - What is the experience of staff and families who have been involved with the intervention?

 - Does implementing the model lead to perceived changes in the interim and ultimate outcomes identified in the logic model?

 - Is the level of effectiveness of the model perceived to differ for different groups?

 - Are there any perceived unintended or negative consequences as a result of introducing the intervention?

 The first local authority is expected to begin implementing Family Safeguarding in the Spring of 2020, with the other local authorities following in 6-month intervals.
 Final outcome data is planned to be collected in October 2025, with final reporting expected in early 2026.

 We anticipate that due to the COVID-19 pandemic that it is likely there will be delays to these timings.

 The COVID-19 pandemic, along with associated changes to programme delivery, are likely to undermine our original stepped wedge design.
 As such, we are adding a supplementary matched difference-in-differences (DiD) analysis to the current research design.
 The changes to programme delivery have also delayed some of the data collection for our implementation and process evaluation, but this eventuality was already accounted for in our original trial protocols so no significant changes will be required.
-We will publish updated trial protocols with full details in the first quarter of 2021.
+We will publish updated trial protocols with full details in 2021.